open/close all folders

 - Woman in White

 - Action Girl: She's becoming one, via her new gig as a spy.

 - Badass Bookworm: She's become quite the hacker via Huck sharing his skills with her.
-Makes her quite useful to B6-13.
+It makes her quite useful to B6-13.

 - Corrupt the Cutie: To the point where she joins B6-13.